Benefits of Moral Choices

 Interaction with Others

 Blessings, or happiness, come to the righteous.
-Whether we talk about the blessings from God or from men whom the righteous deals with, the result is the same.
-With the wicked the interaction is going in the opposite direction.
+Whether we talk about the blessings from God or from men whom the righteous deal with, the result is the same.
+With the wicked, the interaction is going in the opposite direction.
 The wicked speak words that conceal his desire for violence.
 Thus, the wicked causes problems for those around him.

 Wise people obey commands.
 They know that they need to learn from others to become wiser.
 However, fools babble or prat.
 They are too busy talking and questioning to listen to what they are being told (II John 10).
 The end result is that they will be ruined.

 There is security in integrity.
 The Hebrew word tom refers to having a sincere, honest, and moral character that is innocent of purposeful wrongdoing.
 This is a person with a clear conscience (Isaiah 32:17; 33:15-16).
 In contrast, the person who twists or perverts his way can’t keep it hidden.
 There is no security because his perversion will be discovered.

 You see a person tell another a tall tale, suddenly he winks at you, signaling that he wants you to not say anything or go along with the gag.
 Winking then becomes a part of the deception and the person who does this is a troublemaker.
 Again it is repeated that the fool who talks too much will come to ruin.
 The combination leads to the question: Which is worse a person who slyly causes problems for many people or the person who destroys himself with his own words?

 Since we are talking about words, Solomon notes that words from the mouth of a righteous person are like a spring bringing life to many.
 But the wicked’s mouth brings forth words concealing violence leading to the harm of many.
 It might not be easily noticeable, but it is there.
 Where Proverbs 10:6 focused on the response to a person’s words, this verse focuses on how words affect others.